Readless

 The right Pocket replacement depends on your reading workflow: casual savers need Raindrop.io, deep readers need Readwise Reader, and newsletter-heavy users need Readless.
 According to OpenText research, 47% of workers spend more than one hour every working day searching for information — choosing the right tool to organize your reading can reclaim that lost time.

-- You're a serious reader who takes notes: Readwise Reader is built for knowledge workers who want AI summaries, highlights export, and spaced repetition
+• You're a serious reader who takes notes: Readwise Reader ($9.99/mo annual) is built for knowledge workers who want AI summaries, highlights export, and spaced repetition

-- You're all-in on Apple devices: GoodLinks is native, fast, and costs a one-time $4.99 fee with no subscription
+• You're all-in on Apple devices: GoodLinks is native, fast, and costs a one-time $9.99 with no required subscription

 For a broader comparison of read-later apps in 2026 that goes beyond just Pocket replacements, we cover additional tools including newer entrants to the market.